Japan–Korea Undersea Tunnel: Activities since World War II

 The proposal for a fixed link between the two countries has been raised in public discussions numerous times since the end of World War II.
 Leaders of both countries have called for the tunnel's construction on a number of occasions.

 Since the 1980s, a Japanese research group has been engaged in detailed research and exploration of prospective routes for the tunnel.
 In 1988, the Japanese researchers contracted a Korean company to explore the sea of Koje to document the region's geological features.

-In September 2000, South Korean President Kim Dae-jung said that a review should be performed of the project, which could enable all of Japan to be linked to Europe as "a dream of the future."
+In September 2000, South Korean President Kim Dae-jung stated that a review should be performed of the project, which could enable all of Japan to be linked to Europe as "a dream of the future."
 Kim's comments came during a summit meeting with Japanese Prime Minister Yoshiro Mori.
 The following month, Mori proposed moving ahead with the project at the Seoul summit of the Asia-Europe Meeting (ASEM), but South Korea and Japan stopped short of committing it as an official bilateral project.

 By early 2002, the South Korean Ministry of Construction and Transportation had commissioned three research institutes to study the project's feasibility.
 Also in 2002, Japanese experts had estimated that the tunnel would take 15 years and cost US$77 billion to complete.
-Around that time (mid-2002), an easing of relations between North and South Korea gave impetus to the Japan–Koreatunnel project.
+Around that time (mid-2002), an easing of relations between North and South Korea gave impetus to the Japan–Korea tunnel project.
 The North and the South Korean governments had agreed on an inter-Korean rail line to run from Seoul to Pyongyang and then on to Sinuiju, a border city in the north on the Yalu River, as well as a road running parallel to the railway.
-From Sinuiju, trains could then cross the border and access the Trans-Chinese Railway (TCR) and then Russia's Trans-Siberia Railway (TSR) which would lead to all of Europe's rail networks.
+From Sinuiju, trains could then cross the border and access the Trans-Chinese Railway (TCR) and then Russia's Trans-Siberian Railway (TSR), which would lead to all of Europe's rail networks.